Serius Jones

-Saleem "Serius Jones" Bligen (born December 25, 1982) is an American rapper from New Jersey who is widely known for his freestyle battles.
+Saleem Bligen, known professionally as Serius Jones, is an American rapper from New Jersey who performs freestyle battles.
 Jones won 12 consecutive battles at New York's Monday Night Fight Klub before facing and beating former Fight Klub King Jin The MC to become MTV's all-time Fight Klub Champion.
 Jones independently released King Me in 2006, followed by Serius Bizness in 2008 and Why So Serius? in 2009.

 Name

 Jones chose the name "Serius" from a book on Egyptian phenomena, the star Sirius was extremely important to the Egyptians, lining up with the Pyramid of Giza.

 Career

 Battle rap career

-His most known battles are Jones vs. Jin, Jones vs. Big Ace, which both appeared on MTV 2's Fight Klub, and also Jones vs. Murda Mook which appeared on a SMACK DVD, and also received over one million views youtube.com, Vlad TV, World Star Hip Hop.com and more.
+His battles include Jones vs. Jin, Jones vs. Big Ace, which both appeared on MTV 2's Fight Klub, and also Jones vs. Murda Mook which appeared on a SMACK DVD, and also received over one million views youtube.com, Vlad TV, World Star and Hip Hop.com.